tintinmar1995/cozy-wallet/CONTRIBUTING.md

-# How to contribute to Cozy Wallet?
+# How to contribute to Cozy-DISPERS?

 Thank you for your interest in contributing to this Cozy application!
 There are many ways to contribute, and we appreciate all of them.